eflautt/ga-data-science/templates/template-project-readme.md

     **2** | _Meets expectations, good job!_
     **3** | _Exceeds expectations, you wonderful creature, you!_

-While your total score may serve as a helpful gauge of whether you met project goals,  __specific standards scores are more important__ since they can show you where to focus your efforts in the future!
+While your total score may serve as a helpful gauge of whether you've met project goals,  __specific standards scores are more important__ since they can show you where to focus your efforts in the future!

 ---